ben9111/Networking-Programming-Project-/README.md

 * The project include two apps: Messenger Server App (MSA) and Messenger Client App (MCA).
-* The communication between the MCA and MSA will be TCP based (control messages).
+* The communication between the MCA and MSA based on TCP (control messages).
-* The communication between two MCA’s will be UDP based (interaction between two clients).
+* The communication between two MCA’s based on UDP (interaction between two clients).
 * Messenger Server App and Messenger Client App using a CLI
 * Programming in C++ in eclipse (JavaEE)